-- Session Berlin 20 / Babylon Kino / Main Stage
+- Berlin / Babylon / Main Stage

 Erik Kessels is a man of many facets.
 The Dutch graphic designer, advertising manager, editor, collector, exhibition curator and artist exemplifies the versatile creator of the digital age who engages in the full range of creative activities.
 In his projects, Kessels pays close attention to the most popular or trivial forms of photography, such as family albums and commercial documentation, which would normally be rejected by canon-defining museums.
 Taking advantage of the extraordinary abundance and availability of images today, Kessels sifts and recycles cast-off materials, like a waste-picker in search of overlooked treasures.
 He is well-known as a book publisher specialising in absurdist found photography, extensively publishing his and others’ found and vernacular photography.
 Erik has published over 50 books of his re-appropriated images.
 Notable works include the long-running series “Useful Photography”, which he edits with others, and his own “In Almost Every Picture”.